trunghng/trunghng.github.io/content/posts/calculus/infinite-series-of-constants.md

 It is called the *product* (or *Cauchy product*) of the two series $\sum a_n$ and $\sum b_n$.

-The second crucial method of arranging these products into a series is by squares, as shown in **Figure 2**:
+The second crucial method of arranging these products into a series is by squares, as shown in [Figure 2](#fig2):
 \begin{equation}
 a_0b_0+(a_0b_1+a_1b_1+a_1b_0)+(a_0b_2+a_1b_2+a_2b_2+a_2b_1+a_2b_0)+\ldots\tag{23}\label{23}
 \end{equation}